Terabyte04/Teralib/README.md

 # Teralib

-Teralib, a simple yet fast Java game framework that does all the nitty-gritty stuff for you!
+Teralib, a simple yet fast Java game-framework that does all the nitty-gritty/annoying stuff for you.

-(Documentation coming soon)
+# (Documentation coming soon)
+...